FreeStuffBot/FreeStuff/CustomThemes.md

    {newprice.eur} - Same as above but always in Euro - and 0.00€ instead of 'Free' {newprice.usd} - Same as above but always in Dollar - and $0.00 instead of 'Free'
             {url} - Store url
-      {url.clean} - Store url but easier on the eyes, like no https:// etc {thumbnail} - Thumbnail url
+     {url.direct} - Direct url, like open up steam client directly.
+Will be regular url if not available {url.clean} - Store url but easier on the eyes, like no https:// etc {thumbnail} - Thumbnail url
           {store} - Name of the store